 - Props that include fake wounds, fake blood, and real emergency equipment

 - Sirens, flashing lights, pyrotechnics, 000 calls and more

 - Time-sensitive emergency response to ensure life-saving capabilities

 Are emergency services and first aid responders the same?

 Emergency services personnel such as paramedics have undertaken comprehensive training and perform life-saving procedures on a daily basis.
 First aid and CPR training, on the other hand, only takes a day or two to complete, and the skills may never be used in an actual life-and-death situation.
 However, the gap between trained first aiders and trained paramedics has narrowed thanks to the introduction of portable devices and superior life-saving equipment.First aid training is now a genuine introduction to the knowledge and skill set used by professional paramedics, giving course participants an adrenaline-charged experience, and the opportunity to develop skills for all-round capability.
-Real First Aid instructors are all highly qualified and professional experts, making our course attainments the real deal.
+Real Response instructors are all highly qualified and professional experts, making our course attainments the real deal.

 What is Basic First Aid?

 The name is a little deceptive, as there is nothing basic about saving someone’s life.
 Our Basic First Aid (HLTAID002) course, previously known as Level 1 First Aid, packs a lot in over the course of 6 hours of enjoyable and enlightening learning.
 The nationally accredited attainments provide certification for 3 years, with training that includes cardiopulmonary resuscitation (CPR) and automated external defibrillator (AED) practice.

 What is Basic Life Support?